Table of Contents

 I stayed in a B&B specifically aimed at belly dancers, run by an English belly dancer who has lived and performed in Cairo for over 20 years, Yasmina of Cairo.

 If you go to Cairo on your own and you are a dancer, this is the place to go as Yasmina has many contacts with local dancers and musicians and she can put you in contact with them to take private classes.

-So far, in Morocco I have only been to Fez at a dance camp called Funoon Dance Camp (funoon means art in Arabic), which was an amazing experience.
+So far, in Morocco, I have only been to Fez at a dance camp called Funoon Dance Camp (funoon means art in Arabic), which was an amazing experience.

 This trip was not specifically about Egyptian dance as the previous ones in Egypt, but about a lot of different types of Northern African and Middle Eastern dances.

-The dances include Moroccan Shaabi, Turkish Romani dance, Persian classical, Tunisian, Algerian dances such as rai and Andalusian scarf dance (taught by Amel Tafsout an Algerian dancer and teacher well known in the belly dance community), Moroccan trance dances and Tunisian folkloric dance.
+The dances include Moroccan Shaabi, Turkish Romani dance, Persian classical, Tunisian, Algerian dances such as rai and Andalusian scarf dance (taught by Amel Tafsout an Algerian dancer and teacher well known in the belly dance community), Moroccan trance dances, and Tunisian folkloric dance.

 It was the perfect opportunity to sample many different genres.
-Nawarra organises one of these trips every year to a different city in Morocco and also the classes differ, involving different genres and teachers every year.
+Nawarra organizes one of these trips every year to a different city in Morocco and also the classes differ, involving different genres and teachers every year.

 Just like the Farha Festival in Luxor, the Funoon Dance Camp is very intensive and it usually takes place in a hotel, which has conference rooms used for dancing classes.